Are you using the latest feature from Google: Discovery Ads, beccause you should be. Get in on this beta and beat out your competitors.

-One of the reasons we know that it’s going to be a key ad format for Google is that it’s getting its own category breakout in Google ads; similar to Search, Shopping and Display.
-Plus the ad format is already reaching 800 million people (according to google).
+One of the reasons we know that it’s going to be a key ad format for Google is that it’s getting its own category breakout in Google ads (similar to Search, Shopping and Display).
+That, and the ad format is already reaching 800 million people (according to google).

 What Are Discover Ads?

 The key for all 4 placements is that your ads are going to be more visual.
-They are kinda like if text ads and display ads merged together.
-I tend to see the Google Discovery ads more as I’m on a Pixel phone.
-Though, if you spend a lot of time on YouTube, then you’ll see that ad format more.
+They are kind of like the love child of text and display ads.
+I tend to see the Google Discovery ads more as I’m on a Pixel phone, though, if you spend a lot of time on YouTube, then you’ll see that ad format become more prevalent.

-I’m willing to bet that a lot of what you see for Discover ads will be based on your past behaviour and what Google thinks you will respond to.
-A lot of machine learning at play.
-This means the sites you visit, apps you use and any signal Google can use to under what you are into will come into play.
+I’m willing to bet that a lot of what you see for Discovery ads will be based on your past behaviour and what Google thinks you will respond to.
+A lot of machine learning is certainly at play.
+This means the sites you visit, apps you use and any signal Google uses to understand you will come into play.

-Speaking of machines, a lot targeting for discover ads is decided for you.
-Google is going to look at account settings and how we use different Google properties, device information, and past history to decide what to show each person.
+Speaking of machines, a lot targeting for discovery ads is decided FOR you.
+Google is going to look at account settings and see how we use different Google properties, device information, and past history to decide what to show each person.

 The reason for this is because you are limited to using audiences for targeting.
-You can use audience like custom intent, affinity, and in-market audiences for targeting.
-This is one reason we see more people say Google is shifting away from keywords and cares about audiences more.
+You can use audiences like custom intent, affinity, and in-market audiences for targeting.
+It is one reason we see more people say Google is shifting away from keywords and cares more about audiences.

 Making sure you have custom and super focused audiences is going to help you setup the right creative.
-I’m going to spend the rest of this article talking about targeting and creative.
+With that in mind, I’m going to spend the rest of this article talking about targeting and creative.

 What Audience Targeting Should I Use?

-With Google relying heavily on machine learn and audience targeting to manage discover ads, it’s important to setup and maintain a list of audiences in you Google Ads account.
-Creating audiences lists of people who visit your confirmation page, add to cart or other key conversion pages on your site.
+With Google relying heavily on machine learning and audience targeting to manage discovery ads, it’s important to setup and maintain a list of audiences in you Google Ads account.
+Be sure to create audience lists of people who visit your confirmation page, add to cart or other key conversion pages on your site.

 What It Is?

-Use keywords to target people who show an interest in a product, activity or hobby that aligns with what you sell.
-Building audiences based on people searching for your competitors, best selling products or top converting search queries is the best place to start.
+Uses keywords to target people who show an interest in a product, activity or hobby that aligns with what you sell.
+Building audiences based on people searching for your competitors, best selling products, or top converting search queries is the best place to start.

 This way you know you are either targeting people who are aware of your competitors but might not know about you yet.
-Or you are going after people searched for your products in the past.
+You are also going after people searched for your products in the past, which is beneficial.
 If you find volume for lot for custom intent audience, then look at affinity and in-market audiences.

-Select people who are researching a new product to purchase.
+Selects people who have researched a new product to purchase.
 There are 19 In-Market categories to choose from.
 Each category has different sub-categories you can pick from.